Ignatius IV of Antioch: Ordination and episcopacy

-He was consecrated to the episcopacy in 1961 and elected Metropolitan of Latakia in Syria in 1970.
+He was consecrated to episcopacy in 1961 as titular Bishop of Palamyra.
+Later he was elected Metropolitan of Latakia in 1970.
 His style as metropolitan broke with the former tradition of episcopal grandeur and he inaugurated an authentic practice of frequent communion.
 On July 2, 1979, under the name of Ignatius IV, he became the Orthodox Patriarch of Antioch, the third ranking hierarch of the Eastern Orthodox Church after the Ecumenical Patriarchs of Constantinople and Alexandria.

 During an official visit to the patriarch's residence in May 2010, Russian Federation President Dmitry Medvedev awarded the Antiochian Orthodox patriarch the Russian Order of Friendship.

 On December 5, 2012 he died in St. George's Hospital in Beirut, Lebanon following a stroke.
 His death was reported to and published exclusively via the Syrian state news agency SANA.
 Patriarch Ignatius IV of Antioch did not support the Syrian rebel uprising of 2011-2012 and called for a peaceful political dialogue.
 He was buried in Syria.